VCU-ERB/xfig-3.2.8a/readme.md

 1. Setting Up AWS
     1. This file contains some notes about how to install AWS on a computer.
 The first thing to do is to create an account on AWS.
 This can be done by simply navigating to
-[AWS Console](https://aws.amazon.com/console/ "AWS Console") (Note this might take more time to set-up
+[AWS Console](https://aws.amazon.com/console/ "AWS Console") (Note this might take more time to set-up)
     2. After Sign in Go to Services and click on Compute then click EC2
-    3. Go to instances then click Launch Instances
+    3. Go to instances then click on Launch Instances
     4. For AMI selection select Community AMI and then paste **ami-02639bf5c85c80a01** to the search bar and "Ubuntu with Xfig should appear" then press on select![image](https://user-images.githubusercontent.com/82111747/147860829-ab055201-7b8e-4fe9-933b-5d62c9098ee4.png)
     5. For the Instance type select t2.medium the one that 2 vCPUs and 4 GiB of memory or higher
-    6. Click on Review on Launch then click on launch
+    6. Click on Review and Launch then click on launch
     7. A pop-up should appear about a key pair click on create a new key pair name it on the box below then click on download then click on launch

 2. Configuring your machine network